 4. Use proper water temperature.
 The rule of thumb is boiling water for black and herbal; steaming water (i.e., sub-boiling) for green, oolong, and white.
 Some of the most delicate teas really do best if you use a thermometer to make sure you don’t go over a certain temperature.

 6. Clean your teapot regularly.
-That buildup on the inside of your teapot will tend to add a bitter quality to your brew.
-If you drink a wide variety of teas, you should also have a designated teapot for each type, for example, chai, unflavored black, unflavored green, herbals, etc. Especially with ceramic teapots, flavors will be absorbed over time and can be noticeable when drinking a more delicate tea.
+It’s easy to clean your teapot.
+A quick cleaning can be done with hot tap water and a brush to remove the visible residue.
+Never use a scrubbing pad, or anything abrasive.
+A more thorough cleaning can be accomplished by adding some baking soda, but only use detergent once, to wash a new teapot.
+You can continue to use detergent to clean the outside (only) of your teapot.
+The buildup on the inside of your teapot will tend to add a bitter quality to your brew and it can muddle the flavors of different teas, reducing each tea’s individuality.
+If you drink a wide variety of teas, you should also have a designated teapot for each type, for example, chai, unflavored teas, herbals, etc. Especially with ceramic teapots, flavors will be absorbed over time and can be noticeable when drinking a more delicate tea.

 Use bottled water for a few days, then go back to your tap water and see if you can tell any difference.
 Good quality tap water is often just fine, but even so, bottled is often an improvement.